-- Plug-and-play platforms like Shopify lack the scalability you expect as you grow your business.
+like Shopify lack the scalability you expect as you grow your business.
 You know the term crawl, walk, run.
-Shopify can get you from crawl to walk in your ecommerce journey.
+Shopify can get you from crawl to walk in your e-commerce journey.
 Unfortunately, you will soon realize that Shopify will not let you scale for the ultimate ‘run’ phase.
 If you plan to manage an online storefront, as well as a brick and mortar store to allow for buying online with in-store or curbside pick-up, Shopify will not be able to support you.
-If you want to offer a loyalty program to your online customers, Shopify will not be able to support you.
-If you want to tailor your storefront for a unique customer experience, Shopify will not be able to support you.
-Shopify’s platform limitations will hinder you from expanding your customer base.
+Want to offer a loyalty program to your online customers?
+Shopify will not be able to support you.
+And if you want to tailor your storefront for a unique customer experience, Shopify will not be able to support you.
+So, Shopify’s platform limitations will hinder you from expanding your customer base.

 Do you sell globally with multiple currencies, languages, tax rates or text display styles (left to right vs right to left)?
 If yes, you are out of luck with Shopify.
-Shopify mostly supports storefronts for merchants in the US and UK with features, payment processing and language options specific to these two countries.
-Your Commerce platform needs to support localization out-of-the-box if you plan to sell in South America, Europe, the Middle-east or Asia.
+Because Shopify mostly supports storefronts for merchants in the US and UK with features, payment processing and language options specific to these two countries.
+Therefore your Commerce platform needs to support localization out-of-the-box if you plan to sell in South America, Europe, the Middle-east or Asia.

-- Search Ranking: Search Engine Ranking for Google, Bing or Yahoo is based on Schema Markup to structure microdata.
+Search Engine Ranking for Google, Bing or Yahoo is based on Schema Markup to structure microdata.
 The effective implementation of microdata is critical for a better search engine ranking.
-Unfortunately, most Shopify themes don’t support the Schema Markup.
+But unfortunately, most Shopify themes don’t support the Schema Markup.
 Some third-party applications can be used to circumvent this challenge.
 However, it will only add to the cost and complexity of ongoing maintenance.

-- Security Concerns: Unless you are using Shopify Plus, you will not have a dedicated SSL Certificate and your customer transactions will not be executed within a secure SSL environment.
-Without SSL compliance, you run the risk of losing your online shoppers.
-No one likes to shop on a non-SSL compliant ecommerce site.
+Unless you are using Shopify Plus, you will not have a dedicated SSL Certificate and your customer transactions will not be executed within a secure SSL environment.
+So without SSL compliance, you run the risk of losing your online shoppers.
+No one likes to shop on a non-SSL compliant e-commerce site.

-If you are currently experiencing any of the challenges listed above, it may be time to take a look at upgrading your eCommerce solution and user experience with the SAP Commerce Cloud Platform.
+Are you currently experiencing any of the challenges listed above?
+If so it may be time to take a look at upgrading your eCommerce solution with the SAP Commerce Cloud Platform.
 SAP Commerce Cloud is the most flexible industry leading platform for both B2C and B2B storefronts today.
 And, ASAR America can help you migrate from Shopify to SAP Commerce Cloud in a matter of a few weeks.
 For more details please contact us!